alleghenybio/alleghenybio.github.io/index.md

 <section class="mission" id="mission">
   <h2>Mission</h2>
   <p>Allegheny Biosciences is a mission-driven company focused on bringing more and better drugs to market.
-The platform makes advanced drug discovery tools accessible to researchers everywhere, particularly for the challenges that matter most: antibiotic resistance, pandemic preparedness, rare diseases, and chronic conditions affecting millions.</p>
+The platform makes advanced drug discovery tools accessible to researchers everywhere, particularly for urgent challenges such as: antibiotic resistance, pandemic preparedness, rare diseases, and chronic conditions affecting millions.</p>

   <div class="key-points">
     <div class="point">